Skip to content

 2. Configure TypeScript

-Ensure your tsconfig.json has the following options enabled for decorator support:
+Ensure your tsconfig.json has decorator support enabled:

 json